Beta-peptide: Secondary structure

 Because their backbones are longer than those of normal peptides, β-peptides form disparate secondary structures.
 The alkyl substituents at both the α and β positions in a β-amino acid favor a gauche conformation about the bond between the α-carbon and β-carbon.
 This also affects the thermodynamic stability of the structure.

 Many types of helix structures consisting of β-peptides have been reported.
 These conformation types are distinguished by the number of atoms in the hydrogen-bonded ring that is formed in solution; 8-helix, 10-helix, 12-helix, 14-helix, and 10/12-helix have been reported.
 Generally speaking, β-peptides form a more stable helix than α-peptides.

 Clinical potential

 β-Peptides are stable against proteolytic degradation in vitro and in vivo, a potential advantage over natural peptides. β-Peptides have been used to mimic natural peptide-based antibiotics such as magainins, which are highly potent but difficult to use as drugs because they are degraded by proteolytic enzymes.

 Examples

 β-Amino acids with a wide variety of substituents exist.
 Named by analogy to the biological α-amino acids, the following have been found naturally: β-alanine, β-leucine, β-lysine, β-arginine, β-glutamate, β-glutamine, β-phenylalanine and β-tyrosine.
 Of these, β-alanine is found in mammals and incorporated in pantothenic acid, an essential nutrient.
-Two α-amino acids are also structurally β-amino acids: aspartic acid and asparagine.
+Aspartic acid is structurally a β-amino acids.
 Microcystins are a class of compounds containing a β-isoaspartyl (i.e. aspartic acid linked with its beta-carboxyl) residue.